sanskratiii/Zomato_Dashboard/README.md

 🛠 Tech Stack:

-The dashboard was built using the following tools and technologies:
+The dashboard was built using the following tools:

 •	📊 Power BI Desktop – Main data visualization platform used for report creation.